paulbrittain/paulbrittain.net/src/pages/example-post/index.md

 ---
-title: Example post title.
+title: Example Post?
-date: '2019-04-19'
+date: '2019-04-26'
-spoiler: Example post spoiler text.
+spoiler: Dependency injection is nice if you don’t have to think about it.
 ---

-Example post content.
+Example Content

+---